-"Well that escalated quickly didn't?
-It turned up a notch?
+"Well, that escalated quickly didn't it?
+Did it turn up a notch?
 That quickly got out of hand?"
-There is one definition left that we left stranded since mentioning it way back when, in the first paragraph which is return on capital.
+There is one definition left that we left stranded since mentioned way back when, in the first paragraph which is return on capital.
 Return on capital, in this context, is the asset (typically cash) you receive as an individual from the business up to your shareholder basis amount.
-As long as your distributions are treated as a return on capital then the the distributions are not taxable.
+As long as your distributions are treated as a return on capital then the distributions are not taxable.
 Yes, you read that right, the distributions are not taxable.

 You've made it this far through the article and you may have the same question as Steve Urcle "Did I do that?", when it comes to taking distributions in excess of basis.
-The quick smell test to see what's your shareholder basis, is to login to your QBO account and then go to reports, then balance sheet, then change date range to today, accounting method to cash, then select "run report".
+The quick smell test to see what's your shareholder basis is to log in to your QBO account and then go to reports, then balance sheet, then change the date range to today, the accounting method to cash, then select "run report".
 Once the report has been generated, scroll down to the line item that says "total equity" and if that number is positive then generally speaking you are in the clear but if that number is negative then we need to talk.

-If your like me then you are a numbers person and thus far I've only given you definitions.
-I'm not Webster so click here to access our deck on shareholder basis which will provide examples on how it gets calculated.
+If you're like me then you are a numbers person and thus far I've only given you definitions.
+I'm not Webster so click here to access our deck on a shareholder basis which will provide examples of how it gets calculated.
 I promise that we will only use addition and subtraction with your occasional multiplication.
 I mean we are not the theoretical mathematician here.